 Australia is one of the few countries in the world to have a compulsory voting system—and its merits have been debated since it was brought into effect in 1924.

-Last week, US President Barack Obama praised mandatory voting, saying the US might be better off following Australia's example.
+In early April, U.S. President Barack Obama praised mandatory voting, saying the U.S. might be better off following Australia's example.

-But as a possible double-dissolution election looms, could support for compulsory voting be waning in Australia?
+But as a double-dissolution election looms, could support for compulsory voting be waning in Australia?

 Presented by Fran Kelly